huggingface/blog/ml-for-games-5.md

 I'm happy with this result.
 So, should I use it directly?
 Maybe.
 Since this is a free game being developed for an AI tutorial, probably.
 However, it may not be straightforward for commercial products, having potential unintended legal, ethical, and commercial ramifications.

-> :warning: **Limitation:** Using outputs from language models directly may have unintended legal, ethical, and commercial ramifications.
+> ⚠️ **Limitation:** Using outputs from language models directly may have unintended legal, ethical, and commercial ramifications.

 Some potential unintended ramifications of using outputs directly are as follows:
 - <u>Legal:</u> The legal landscape surrounding Generative AI is currently very unclear, with several ongoing lawsuits.